 - Connor Brockmeier, former Production Management Intern; current Assistant to the Creative Director, Fox Stage Productions

 "My internship experience at NYMF was a remarkably personal one.
 All of the supervisors truly care about what YOU hope to get out of your time at NYMF and they will ensure the nourishment of your personal interests, such as conducting intern sessions with experts from all areas of theater that are entirely based on your interests."

 – Alexandra Blankman, former Producing Intern; current Junior at Boston University

-“The New York Musical Theatre Festival internship is one of the craziest, busy, and most fun experiences that a theatre practitioner can do.
+“The New York Musical Festival internship is one of the craziest, busy, and most fun experiences that a theater practitioner can do.
 As an Intern for this Festival you get to meet a lot of great people across many different shows and positions, something a lot of internships don’t allow you to do.
-Personally, I have been able to meet professional production managers and stage managers as well as some of my favorite theatre artists including Tom Kitt and Alice Ripley.
-Something that I truly love about the NYMF Internship is that you get the chance to work in the theatre capital of the world while helping, in all aspects, the development of a new generation of musical theatre.
-Being a NYMF-tern throws you into the world of musical theatre and I have found that musicals do really live here.”
+Personally, I have been able to meet professional production managers and stage managers as well as some of my favorite theater artists including Tom Kitt and Alice Ripley.
+Something that I truly love about the NYMF Internship is that you get the chance to work in the theater capital of the world while helping, in all aspects, the development of a new generation of musical theater.
+Being a NYMF-tern throws you into the world of musical theater and I have found that musicals do really live here.”

 – Seth Betzler, former Production Management Intern; current Junior at Truman State University and former Production Assistant at Spring Awakening on Broadway 2015